RuleML/Test-Rebase/README.md

 3. Select an issue from the issue tracker to work on, or create a new issue.

-4. Create and switch to a new branch in your local repo, with name it, say, Issue#45.
+4. Create and switch to a new branch in your local repo, with name, say, Issue#45.

     $ git checkout -b Issue#45